samsquire/structured-logging-2-system/README.md

 # structured-logging-2-system

 Structure logging 2 system is an idea of distributing work across machines by using log lines to dictate where the flow of your application goes.
 You write a linearized view of your entire process into a CSV file and specify what machine each line should run on.
 While logging you specify when you are finished running a log line and the next system in the log is called.
+Structured refers to the logging being a complex data structure.

 # Generating codebases